Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

 Saving Money on Food

-Since we all need to eat every single day, several times a day, food has a huge influence on our family budget.
+We all need to eat every single day, several times a day, so clearly, food has a huge influence on our family budget.

 You can save quite a bit of money using coupons.
 Be careful not to fall into the trap of buying things you don't really need just because of the discount.

-If available, use your supermarket’s fidelity card.
+If available, use your supermarket’s fidelity card, or loyalty program.
 Not only it makes you eligible for the weekly store savings, but also it gets you discounts on gas at the affiliated gas stations, and when you purchase gas.

 I love that program, it really works for our family.
 We usually save around $600/year just using our store card, without any other coupons.